 Roosevelt commissioned a personal friend and sculptor, Augustus Saint-Gaudens, to redesign many of the coins.
 This was the first time in history that someone that is not an employee of the Mint, was involved in the designing of U.S. coins.
 Roosevelt also suggested, among other things, that the most beautiful coins were in high relief.
 Saint-Gaudens agreed with him and proposed a design for a double eagle ($20 gold eagle) in high relief.
 This was despite objections from the Mint that a design in high relief is not coinable due to technical constraints at the time.

-When Saint-Gaudens inquired about using Roman numerals to state the date on his double eagle design, the Secretary of the Treasury, Leslie Mortier Shaw, made it clear that:
+When Saint-Gaudens inquired about using Roman numerals to state the date on his double eagle design, the Secretary of the Treasury, Leslie Mortier Shaw initially objected under the pretense that since the coins were being produced for the people of the United States that the English language should be used.

 Despite this objection, Shaw was overruled by Roosevelt.